 Recognising a Domain Crash in the SISTRIX Visibility Index

-Checking hostnames for loss of visibility
+Checking Hostnames for Loss of Visibility

-Checking directories for loss of visibility
+Checking Directories for Loss of Visibility

-Often, one of the top-3 directories that generate the majority of the domain’s visibility will be detected as a potential cause for the visibility crash.
+Using this analysis, you can see whether the visibility loss of the domain can be traced back to one specific directory or multiple directories.
+Often, one of the top 3 directories that generate the majority of the domain’s visibility can be pinpointed as a potential cause for the visibility crash.

 A loss in the SISTRIX Visibility Index can always be traced back to a loss or a decrease of ranking positions for valuable keywords.

-You will then get a list of keywords including their absolute changes of position within the selected timespan.
+You will then get a list of keywords, including their absolute changes of position within the selected timespan.

 Now we need to find out what caused these drastic ranking losses.